rstacruz/expug/docs/syntax/compatibility_with_pug.md

-# Misc: Compatibility with Pug
+# Syntax: Compatibility with Pug

 Expug retains most of Pug/Jade's features, adds some Elixir'isms, and drops the features that don't make sense.